Sparse Recovery With Integrality Constraints: -- Integral LP Relaxations

-\begin{IEEEproof}[Proof of Proposition~\ref{prop:perfectTDIineq}] Recall that $G$ is perfect if and only if its complement graph $\overline{G}$ is perfect (see, e.g., \cite[Theorem~3.4]{Cor01}) and that cliques in $G$ correspond exactly to stable sets in $\overline{G}$.
+For the proof, we need the following well-known result; we also provide a proof, as it is not given in~\cite{Cor01} but useful to show the above proposition. \begin{lemma}[{\cite[Exercise~3.6]{Cor01}}] Let $G=(V,E)$ be a perfect graph with clique-node incidence matrix $\A_G$.
+Then, the system $\A_G\, \y\leq\vones$, $\y\geq\0$ is TDI. \end{lemma} \begin{proof} Recall that $G$ is perfect if and only if its complement graph $\overline{G}$ is perfect (see, e.g., \cite[Theorem~3.4]{Cor01}) and that cliques in $G$ correspond exactly to stable sets in $\overline{G}$.
 Hence, the system $\A_G\,\y\leq\vones$, $\y\geq\0$ is equivalent to

 Suppose $\w\in\Z^V$ and consider the linear program

 whose dual program is given by

 (Note that here, $x_S$ is the component of $\x$ associated with $S$.)